 The 6L6 is a beam-power tetrode that was first introduced in the 1930s.
 It was designed by RCA engineers to be used in electronic devices.
 The EL34 is a pentode power tube that was developed by Philips in 1949.

-In this particular case, we will be comparing the 6L6GC model to the EL34, as these are more commonly used with instrument amplification.
+In this particular case, we will be comparing the 6L6GC model to the EL34.
+They are more commonly used with instrument amplification.

 When placed next to each other, the 6L6GC is noticeably wider than the EL34.
 It looks like a beefier tube and is not as skinny.
 But this is primarily due to a wider glass envelope.

 The EL34 is slightly taller than the 6L6GC, but it is maybe only by an eighth of an inch.
-Based on these two differences, it would be safe to say that there are no physical limitations to size when putting them into an amplifier.
+Based on these two differences, it would be safe to say that there are no physical limitations to size.
+Especially when putting them into an amplifier.

 But any amplifier that is designed to use these two tube types will have this already taken care of.

 Electrically, the EL34 and 6L6GC are very different tubes.
-Not only do they have different normal operating and limiting values, they also respond uniquely when a signal is applied to their grids.
+They have different normal operating and limiting values.
+But they also respond uniquely when a signal is applied to their grids.